TyrekF/Pewlett-Hackard-Analysis/README.md

 ![mentorship_eligibilty](https://user-images.githubusercontent.com/96156893/163581157-50aa0786-0f6f-447b-a83c-8184e07dc183.png)

 # Summary
-At the moment, a large number of Pewlett Hackard employees are preparing to retire or are being redirected to their mentorship efforts, implying that they will need to go through a lengthy hiring process in the coming years.
-Because a large number of prospective retirees will hold senior positions, the mentorship program should act as a capacitation buffer for the vast experience that will be leaving the organization in the coming years.
+At the moment, a large number of Pewlett Hackard employees are preparing to retire or are being redirected to their mentorship efforts, implying that they will need to go through a lengthy hiring process in the future.
+A large number of prospective retirees will hold senior positions, the mentorship program should act as a buffer for the vast experience that will be leaving the organization in the coming years.